 5.1 Formulate Questions for each Element

 To make it easy for your employees to create a competency profile, you now formulate an appropriate question for the element in the first line.

 In the second line, you formulate the question for the project planner, who is looking for specific competences for a project role.

 Using the empty row at the bottom, you can add answers to an element that supports it (single or multiple choice).
 You can change the order of answers, using the re-arrange symbol to the right: start dragging the answer and drop it to the right location.

-Congratulations, you learned how to define the first category, the first element, related questions, and the appropriate answers.
+Congratulations, you learned how to define the first category, the first element, related questions, the appropriate answers and descriptions.
 Now continue by building up and completing your profile catalog with these steps.